gud3/executor/README.md

 ===========
 This extension works with files both locally and remotely.
 It can run commands in console mode.
 There are two different flags for execution with a response from the command and without (then the script will not wait for execution, an imitation of asynchronous execution).
+There are three public methods for working with the class: exec(), getFile(), setFile().
+Each of the functions has a number of input parameters from which you can see below.
+To connect to the ssh2 in the constructor of the object, you need to transfer the data for the connection.

 Installation
 ------------